These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 While the equipment and schematic above document a single-phase 100 horsepower Tesla motor/generator system of the type Tesla used (sans motor) to produce the famous spark photos taken in the Colorado Springs laboratory: Tesla's first dedicated alternating current motor/generators were much smaller 2-phase machines shown in Fig 298a above.
 Much of this early equipment was detailed by Martin is his section on Tesla's exhibit at the World's Fair, but the setups Tesla used in his own lab applied all of the wiring and circuit components documented in the photos and schematic diagrams above, only there were 2-phases instead of one.

 Tesla maintained 2-phase commercial generators that were constructed by Westinghouse.
 These generators were belted off of the steam driven line-shaft and this provided alternating current to demonstrate Tesla's Egg of Columbus.
 These generators also produced the power to drive the iron-core high-voltage transformers used to charge capacitors in his electrical oscillator that supplied the high-frequency laboratory lighting.
 Tesla used the lighting patent he had developed for his own laboratory and shop lighting.
 The oscillator also required circulating oil, and the oil pump was driven by a Tesla patented induction motor, powered from the same patented 2-phase generator.
-These generators are shown in photo, and in patent, with belt drives.
+These generators are shown in photo, and in patent, with belt drives, unless they are directly shaft coupled to rotational power supplies.

 In this photo above, taken in the NY laboratory, a slightly modified 2-phase generator is shown belted and running in the lower right.
 The power take off slip-rings are out of view behind a square plate, this plate may have held terminals on the opposite side for a shaft-driven synchronous rotary gap.
 In the photo above you can see cables, probably carrying 110 volt DC, used to power the generator field electromagnets.
 This generator was rarely operated in self-excited mode, because too much line-shaft power is lost to producing the generator magnetic field when the generator is self-excited, and the power output is reduced.
 In the left rear of the above image you can see the tank with two terminals, well insulated, coming from the lid.
 This is U.S. Patent 514,168 which was used for the laboratory lighting ballast transformer.
 There is another partial view of this machine photographed at Tesla's Exhibit at the World's Fair and was included in the Martin Book as Fig 311.